 Before we delve into the impacts, we need to understand the current state of broadband in rural England.
 You might be surprised to know that until recently, many rural areas in England still struggled with subpar broadband access.

-In parallel : What Are the Latest Innovations in Biodegradable Smartphone Cases?
+This might interest you : What Are the Latest Innovations in Biodegradable Smartphone Cases?

 According to Ofcom, the UK’s communications regulator, as of 2023, around 600,000 homes and businesses – mostly in rural areas – did not have access to superfast broadband.
 Superfast broadband, in terms of definitions, is a download speed of at least 30 Megabits per second (Mbps).